ACL Graft Options: What Are the Graft Options for Anterior Cruciate Ligament (ACL) Reconstruction?

 Is ACL Graft Stronger Than Original?

 One frequently asked question is whether or not the ACL graft is stronger than the normal ACL.
-Initially, some grafts may be stronger than a native ACL, but during remodeling, they will weaken and become more similar to ligament tissue.
+When considering different ACL Graft Options, some grafts may initially be stronger than a native ACL, but during remodeling, they will weaken and become more similar to ligament tissue.
 As such, long-term success is dependent upon rehabilitation, rather than on the initial strength of the graft.

 Do You Need Surgery for a Torn ACL?